top of page

 KINDLE COVER 5.9.25.jpg

-I finish this article with an excerpt link from the aforementioned novel I finished in 2018.
-Throughout most of the book, Dalton Baxter struggles believing God loves him.
-Writing this story helped me to begin the process of untwisting the lies Satan planted in my life.
-I admit I have a long way to go.
-I edited some sections from the original as I don’t want to reveal the plot.
-Using online form, please feel free to give me some feedback if you’d like.
-Thank you for taking the time to read this.
+I’m wrapping up this article with an excerpt link from the novel I completed in 2018.
+In much of the story, Dalton Baxter grapples with believing that God truly loves him.
+Writing this book helped me start the journey of unraveling the lies Satan had embedded in my life.
+I’ll admit, I still have a long way to go.
+I’ve edited some parts from the original to avoid giving away the plot.
+If you’d like, feel free to share your feedback through the online form.
+Thanks for taking the time to read this.

 Karon Ruiz